MateoBodon/Corne-Case-Accesorie-Design/README.md

 By selecting the appropriate variant and preparing your parts according to the instructions, you'll be on your way to assembling a functional and stylish magnetic keyboard case.
 Happy building!

+## Attributions

+This project would not have been possible without the collaborative efforts of several key individuals in the keyboard community.
+Special thanks to:

+- **Jonathan Hsu (Jyojoh)** - For his invaluable assistance with prototyping and design.
+Jonathan's own collection of case designs serves as a great resource for enthusiasts and can be found [here](https://github.com/jyojoh/case-designs/tree/main).

+- **Nick Winans** - The founder of Nice-Keyboards and the creator of the Typeractive Corne.
+Learn more about his contributions [here](https://github.com/Nicell).

+- **Kosuke Adachi** - The original creator of the Corne Keyboard.
+Kosuke's pioneering work laid the foundation for this project and many others within the community.
+His GitHub profile can be found [here](https://github.com/foostan).

 ## Contributing